Everett McIver: Dallas Cowboys (second stint)

 On February 24, 1998, the Dallas Cowboys signed McIver as a free agent, because they saw a player coming into his own and with the potential for taking over Nate Newton's guard position.
 In training camp, he was involved in one of the most controversial episodes in Cowboys franchise history, when future Hall of Fame receiver Michael Irvin stabbed him in the neck, leaving him with a potentially fatal two-inch gash.
 The media named the incident "Scissor gate" after the details of the event were covered up.
 McIver healed in time to start the first 5 games at right guard, before spraining the MCL in his right knee.
 He missed the next five contests and returned against the Seattle Seahawks, only to suffer an MCL tear in his left knee and being placed on the injured reserve list on November 24.

 The next season, he started 14 games at right guard.
 He was waived on February 12, 2000.

 Atlanta Falcons

 On July 24, 2000, he signed as a free agent with the Atlanta Falcons.
 He was released on August 19.

 Scissor gate

 In 1998, Michael Irvin allegedly inflicted a two-inch cut in the neck of McIver with a pair of barber's scissors, after apparently arguing over which of the two would get their hair cut first, while some team members were also in the room.
 McIver did not press charges, and it was rumored that Irvin paid a six-figure settlement with him to drop the matter.
 The incident came to be known as "Scissor gate".

 Personal life

 In 1997, he won the celebrity division in the Cal Dixon Celebrity Offshore Fishing Classic.

+McIver had a daughter, Morquisha, who died at 3 months old while undergoing heart surgery.